tomproux/holbertonschool-simple_shell/README.md

 # DEVELOPPEMENT ENVIRONMENT #

-All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 All your files should end with a new line
+-All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 -All your files should end with a new line

 # REQUIREMENTS #

-Your code should use the Betty style
+-Your code should use the Betty style
-Your shell should not have any memory leaks
+-Your shell should not have any memory leaks
-No more than 5 functions per file
+-No more than 5 functions per file
-All your header files should be include guarded
+-All your header files should be include guarded
-Use system calls only when you need to
+-Use system calls only when you need to

 # OUTPUT #

 Unless specified otherwise, your program must have the exact same output as sh (/bin/sh) as well as the exact same error output.

 The only difference is when you print an error, the name of the program must be equivalent to your argv[0] (See below)

 Example of error with sh: